ergebnis/php-package-template/.github/CONTRIBUTING.md

 ## Benchmarks

-We're using [`phpbench/phpbench`](http://github.com/phpbench/phpbench) to benchmark performance and memory consumption.
+We are using [`phpbench/phpbench`](http://github.com/phpbench/phpbench) to benchmark performance and memory consumption.

 Run